- Courses numbered 400 to 499 are open to undergraduate and graduate students.

 - MT 501 to MT 530 are not applicable to the Master of Science program.

-421. PROBABILITY AND STATISTICS II 3 cr.
-Prerequisite: MT 420.
-Mathematical treatment of estimation and hypothesis testing; including one and two-factor analysis of variance, simple regression and correlation, and nonparametric analyses.
+421. MATHEMATICAL STATISTICS 3 cr.
+Prerequisites: MT 229, 233.
+Moment generating functions, transformations, properties of estimators, foundations of hypothesis tests, one- and two-factor analysis of variance, and nonparametric analyses.

 432. ADVANCED CALCULUS OF SEVERAL VARIABLES 3 cr.
-Prerequisites: MT 233, MT 342.
-Development of and motivation for vector-valued functions, calculus of functions of several variables, implicit functions and Jacobians, multiple integrals, line integrals.
+Prerequisites: MT 233, MT 271.
+Development of and motivation for vector-valued functions, calculus of functions of several variables, implicit functions and Jacobians, multiple integrals, and line integrals.

 436. INTRODUCTION TO COMPLEX ANALYSIS 3 cr.
-Prerequisite: MT 341 or MT 342 or permission of department chair.
+Prerequisite: MT 271 or permission of department chair.
 Complex number plane, analytic functions, integration of complex functions, sequences and series.
-Residue theorem, evaluation of real integrals.
+Residue theorem, and evaluation of real integrals.

 438. ORDINARY LINEAR DIFFERENTIAL EQUATIONS 3 cr.
 Prerequisites: MT 233, MT 342.
 Linear equations and systems, existence and uniqueness theorems, oscillation theory.
 Autonomous equations and systems, their solutions and qualitative properties.